BradSegal/Segal.co.za-Portfolio/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+A practicing medical doctor with a passion for technology and innovation.
+Simultaneously pursued medicine along with a master's degree in biomedical engineering focusing on the applications of machine learning for health.
+He has worked extensively at the intersection of healthcare and data science to develop solutions to the challenges found in low-resource health systems, often serving as a bridge between technical and clinical teams.
+He is fascinated by the future of medical practice and how artificial intelligence will shape and enhance it.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/Bradley Segal CV.pdf" "newtab" >}}Download{{< /staticref >}} my resumé.